Lightning-Universe/lightning-flash/docs/source/custom_task.rst

     #out: [tensor([14.7190]), tensor([14.7100]), tensor([14.7288]), tensor([14.6685]), tensor([14.6687])]

-To customize the postprocessing of this task, you can create a :class:`~flash.data.process.Postprocess` objects and assign it to your model as follow:
+To customize the postprocessing of this task, you can create a :class:`~flash.data.process.Postprocess` objects and assign it to your model as follows:

 .. code:: python